-Postal and Proxy Voting
+Postal and Proxy voting

-This page contains everything you need to know about how, where and when to vote.
+Everything you need to know about how, where and when to vote.

 If you don't register, you can't vote.
 It's as simple as that.
 For all elections you must be included on the register of electors current at the time if you wish to vote in person, by post or by proxy.